 How to Solve Conflicts:

 The solution of the conflict is very important if its delayed it gets worse.
 This image is very simple to try this first before the actual process as sometimes its just as simple as talking to the other person.
+Always remember that the friendship is the best thing which could happen to anyone so value it.

 Just stop and think, take turns, talk to them, accept it if it’s your mistake, listen to the other person and show apologetic (loving) behavior, and voila, you have solved a conflict.